udo-munk/RP2040-GEEK-80/README.md

 - four standard single density 8" IBM compatible floppy disk drives
 - Cromemco Dazzler graphics board with output on the LCD

+Disk images, standalone programs and virtual machine  configuration are saved on a MicroSD card, plugged into the GEEK.
+It can make the MicroSD card available as USB drive on any PC, so the MicroSD can be filled with contents, without the need to remove it and stick it into some PC.

+The virtual machine can run any standanlone 8080 and Z80 software, like MITS BASIC for the Altair 8080, examples are available in directory src-examples.
+With a bootable disk in drive 0 it can run these operating systems:

+- CP/M 2.2
+- CP/M 3 banked, so with all features enabled
+- UCSD p-System IV
+- FIG Forth 8080 using drive 1 as block device, so true operating system

+All implemented operating systems use 8080 instructions only, so it is possible to switch CPU's anytime, even 'on the fly'.

+The LCD can show several stati of the virtual machine, displays are switched with a CP/M program:

+- Z80 or 8080 registers
+- frontpanel like IMSAI 8080 with the output LED's
+- memory contents

+And of course Cormenco Dazzler.

 # Building

 To build z80pack for this device you need to have the SDK for RP2040/RP2350